mjkjr/knowledge-log/README.md

 *ideal* position would be one in the video game industry.
 However, a career in web development is also of interest to me.

-After achieving my initial goal this project will continue to serve as an ongoing log of my continued skill development.
+Along the way I have an intermediate milestone which I'd also like to achieve which is transitioning my existing brick-and-mortar business into an online-only e-commerce shop.

-As such, this project exists as a sort of "living resumé" for potential employers and showcases my current skills and how I attained them.
+After achieving these goals this project will continue to serve as an ongoing log of my continued skill development.
+As such, this project exists as a sort of "living resumé" for potential employers and serves as a showcases of my current skills and how I went about attaining them.

 ---